 What is SR-22 insurance?

 An SR-22 is a certificate of financial responsibility mandated by the state to prove you have the required minimum car insurance.
 SR-22 insurance is not a specific type of car insurance; your policy and coverage remain the same unless the state mandates higher limits.
+You may need to file an SR-22 to get your driving privileges reinstated after a suspension.

 The term SR-22 insurance is commonly used to describe any policy where the insurance company has to file an SR-22 for the insured driver.
 The insurance company will file the form with the state and report any lapse in your coverage.
 An SR-22 usually requires that you carry at least the state-mandated minimum liability coverage levels, but you can add any additional coverage you want, including comprehensive and collision.